affinidi/reference-app-affinidi-vault/generator/eventi/template/README.md

-# Event Management with Affinidi Trust Network
+# Workshop Guide: Master Decentralised User Profiles

-In this workshop, you'll build [Next.js](https://nextjs.org/) application bootstrapped with [Affinidi CLI](https://docs.affinidi.com/dev-tools/affinidi-cli/generate-app/) using the Affinidi Trust Network (ATN) that feature passwordless authentication flows, verifiable credential issuance, and consent-driven data access powered by the Affinidi Iota Framework.
-You'll also implement industry leading open standards-based workflows for collecting, storing, and securely sharing portable trusted data, creating privacy-centric digital identity solutions - literally putting user at the centre of data access management!
+In this hands-on workshop, React developers will build secure, consent-driven React applications with Open Identity Protocols like OpenID for Verifiable Presentations (OID4VP) to transform how applications access and verify user data.

-## Objective
+## Workshop Objective

 Gain a fundamental understanding of building next-gen applications through Holistic user identity implemented via decentralised identity and verifiable credentials.
 These open standards enable user-controlled, portable data exchange that enhances trust, while helping you: